 - Children under age 18 temporarily living in Québec for more than 6 months

 - Persons age 65 and over who have not joined a private plan

-- Recipients of last-resort financial assistance and certain other holders of claim slips (carnet de réclamation)
+- Recipients of a financial assistance program with claim slip (carnet de réclamation) and certain other holders of claim slips (carnet de réclamation)